Todd0042/gw2-Waitingame/README.md

-SHMUP Game for while waiting for the event to happen.
+SHMUP Game for Nexus for while waiting for the event to happen.

 Build using AI.
 If that's a problem for you just don't use it and don't recomment it.